RichardGrave/ErowTV/README.md

 You can give a channel name (or ID) and how many seconds it has to wait before getting the number of subscribers again.
   - Countdown Timer: creates a time on a sign or with blocks to begin from with the countdown.
 Use hours, minutes and seconds.
   - Paste: can paste everything from a file that was created with the Copy blocks.
-- Recipes: are put into recipe crafting book
+- Recipes: are put into recipe crafting book.

  YouTube video: [Some of the features](https://www.youtube.com/watch?v=u3wUQMlg6dA)\
  A few features have already changed sinds the video.\
  Maybe a new video in the near future.\

+## Usable commands in chat:
+- facing: Gives the direction you are facing.
+NORTH, EAST, etc.
+- debug_messages: Turns debug messages ON or OFF.

 ## Memory system:
 I have created a simple memory system that saves the coordinates of each **special block** (from the features in the text above) for the player that places them.
 Only that player can do interactions with the blocks/signs to activate them.